etcd-io/website/content/en/community/_index.md

 For phone-in information, the date of the next meeting, and minutes from past meetings, see [etcd community meeting doc][community-meeting-doc].

+## WG etcd Operator Meetings

+Join the WG etcd Operator community for discussions on the development and management of the etcd operator.
+These meetings are held biweekly and are open to all community members who wish to contribute or stay informed about the project.

+**Meeting Schedule:**
+- **Biweekly** on **Tuesdays at 11 a.m.
+PT**.

+**Zoom Details:**
+The Zoom details are the same as the Robustness and Community/Triage meetings.

 ### Robustness tests

 Join us for a collaborative exploration of etcd's correctness under pressure